FraL96/Italian_Inside_Milestone3/README.md

 * When trying to delete a recipe (by clicking on the button with the bin icon in the Profile page), the user will trigger a modal that will ask the user again if he/she really wants to delete that recipe.

+* There is a defensive 404 error page that will block anyone trying to access a page that require authentification, when they are not authentified.

 ### Navigation

-Is really important for the website to be user friendly and to help them access the page they are looking for within between maximum 5 clicks.
+Is really important for the website to be user friendly and to help users access the page they are looking for within maximum 5 clicks.
 Below you can find the sitemap of Italian Inside.

 <img src="readme/images/site-map.png" alt="sitemap" width="500px">